Gassandrid/ewan.my/content/Thoughts/The New Youtube Process.md

 Very important, however, is that I dont just write a very in depth transcript note like I do for the neuroscience notes.
 I am not here to nitpick every detail.
 This is more to write about my *thoughts* on the video, and not the **exact** details within it.

 ---

+>[!Warning] Some Changes
+> While this remains mostly the same, something I will be doing now is making a *new* note for any of these given youtube videos, and then referencing them to my local clippings `source` metadata tag.

 ## For Any given Video